More Than Genghis Khan: What You Must Know about Mongolian Culture

 Always Be Polite

-We had a few drinks and then went back to my place for more fun.
+We had a few drinks and then went back to my place.
 At home, we started chatting about my travels and comparing Mongolia to other Asian countries.
 And somehow we ended up on the topic of Mongolian culture.

-She told me some crazy stuff about the culture.
-Things like showing your wrists to someone can be considered rude and how many Mongolians just show up to their friends and families houses unannounced, as it’s not considered rude.
+She told me some interesting stuff about the culture.
+Things like showing your wrists to someone can be considered rude, whereas many Mongolians show up at their friends’ and family’s houses unannounced, as it’s not considered rude.

 Of course, you won’t upset anybody if you announce your visit or if you unknowingly show your wrists (people there do understand that you’re a foreigner and you might not know all the subtleties of the Mongolian culture), but it’s always good to do your best and learn at least the most important things about the country you’re visiting.